rschristopher/rschristopher.github.io/src/saving/appendix/protocol_ridiculous.md

     2. Await the transaction in Sparrow.

 ??? info "4.
 Monitor Incoming Transaction"
-    1. Check the transaction on your [full node](../sovereignty/level-4.md) or Sparrow.
+    1. Check the transaction on redundamt [full nodes](../sovereignty/level-4.md) or Sparrow.
     2. Await confirmations.

 ---